holesch/not-my-board/doc/index.md

   kind, you can share it between multiple developers without carrying it around.
 - **centralize maintenance of hardware setups:** You can make a person or team responsible for maintaining all boards in the farm.
-- **remote access from anywhere:** Since you already access the boards remotely when in the office, you can access them the same way when working from home.
 - **make room on your desk:** There's a limit of how many boards you can fit on your desk.
 With a board farm you have access to all the boards without giving up any space on your desk.